codejaron/NotchPilot/THIRD_PARTY_NOTICES.md

 - `MediaRemoteAdapter.framework`
 - `LICENSE`

-The bundled framework in this repository was built locally from the upstream source tree above.
-It is included for runtime use by the media playback plugin and is not sourced from `TheBoredTeam/boring.notch`.
+The bundled framework was built locally from the upstream source tree above and is included for runtime use by the media playback plugin.

 ### BSD 3-Clause License